Rasht Gilan Province, Iran Travel Guide

 Explore car rental options via DiscoverCars.com.

-Readily available, agree on fare (5-10 USD to city center) before departure.
+Readily available, agree on fare (5-10 USD into the city's core) before departure.

 Snapp!/Tap30 offer affordable rates in case you have a local SIM card.

-Limited public bus connections to the city center.
+Limited public bus access to the city center.

 Rasht has a train station with services connecting to Tehran via Qazvin.
 This journey provides scenic views of the northern Iranian landscape.